TSA finds blade disguised as lipstick in traveler’s carry-on bag: ‘Blood red?’ - NewsBreak

 TSA finds blade disguised as lipstick in traveler’s carry-on bag: ‘Blood red?’

-Officials with the TSA said Thursday that a traveler at LaGuardia Airport was recently stopped at a security checkpoint after an officer found a tube of lipstick that was not lipstick at all, but a knife.Travel fail: TSA shares video of raw chicken on airport baggage carousel
+Officials with the TSA said Thursday that a traveler at LaGuardia Airport was recently stopped at a security checkpoint after an officer found a tube of lipstick that was not lipstick at all, but a knife.3 Florida airports listed among 10 top U.S. airports with highest TSA COVID-19 cases

 “Instead of lipstick in the tube, a twist of the handle reveals a razor-sharp blade,” said Lisa Farbstein, a spokesperson for the TSA, on Twitter.